astefanutti/spring-boot-camel-rest-jpa/README.md

 # Spring Boot Camel REST / JPA Example

-This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API that performs CRUD operations on a database.
+This example demonstrates how to use JPA and Camel's REST DSL to expose a RESTful API that performs CRUD operations on a database.

 It generates orders for books referenced in database at a regular pace.